dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 it, keep reading: I've summarized some practical advice that hopefully will help you gain more confidence with it.

+Before we begin, a word of caution: this post is not advocating for or against using Bash in your CI logic but rather assuming you are using it or want to use it and hoping to make that a better experience.

 ## It only takes a bit of frustration to get started

 I've been an active Linux user since 2012 but my active shell scrip learning